 Temple Imaging Center clinicians are using the technique to measure the levels of calcium in a patient’s arteries – called a “calcium score.”
 A low calcium score indicates little risk of heart attack.
 A high score can be lifesaving by alerting cardiologists to the presence of heart disease and the need for further investigation.

 The heart moves so quickly that it blurs images taken with traditional CTs.
-However, the CT used at CHI St. Luke's Health-Memorial can scan the entire heart in 10 seconds, giving radiologists and cardiologists clear pictures of the heart and its vessels in between beats.
+However, the CT used at St. Luke's Health-Memorial can scan the entire heart in 10 seconds, giving radiologists and cardiologists clear pictures of the heart and its vessels in between beats.
 The calcium score is then determined with the use of specialized computer software.

 The CT's detector features a highly efficient ceramic material that is able to reduce the overall radiation exposure to patients, as well as to hospital staff.
 The system’s dose control features provide up to a 40 percent total dose reduction for the patient to make exams as safe and comfortable as possible.
 The system also accommodates the scanning of both larger and taller patients with the ability to expand its field-of-view to accommodate specific patient sizes and clinical needs.